Search This Blog

 On September 18, 1847, Hannah passed away with her daughter and grandchildren around her.
 She is buried at Home Oaks Cemetery on Deep Lake Road in Lake Villa.

-mothers who lived with them:
+mothers who lived with them in Millburn:

 Hannah Gwinn Loring and Mary Ford Smith.